emsterdam1/anRNAlab-Protocols/FISH/End-Labeling-Probes.md

 **6.** Repeat the spins and washes 2 more times; no need to transfer to a new tube.

 **7.** Allow the pellet to airdry to remove residual traces of EtOH, then reconstitute with nuclease free water.
-(Aim for ~25 µL, 1000pmol/25 ~ 40 uM?)
+(Aim for 1000 pmol in 25 µL, ~40 uM)
 <!-- The text below creates dropdown lists for links to next steps or hyperlinks -->